Cellular $E_k$-algebras: Application to homological stability

 In this section we shall deduce a generic ``homological stability'' result based on the theory developed in this monograph.
-We emphasize that our main motivation for this project is to give applications ``beyond homological stability'' (as in \cite{e2cellsII} and several papers in currently in preparation).
+We emphasize that our main motivation for this project is to give applications ``beyond homological stability'' (as in \cite{e2cellsII,e2cellsIII,e2cellsIV}).